-7. If you want to make changes to your brush or pencil, in the Tool Properties view, click on the arrow button to open the Brush Properties or Pencil Properties dialog.
-In the Brush Properties dialog, you can customize the size, shape, texture, feathering and smoothing of your brush.
-In the Pencil Properties dialog, you can customize the size, smoothing, texture and line ends of your pencil.
+7. If you are using the Brush tool and wish to makes changes to your brush, in the Tool Properties view, click on the arrow button to open the Brush Properties dialog.
+In this dialog, you can customize the size, shape and smoothing of your brush.